 Find My Horses Presents: New Facebook Policy of No Animal Sales

-Apparently it has never been OK to sell animals of any kind on Facebook according to their Commerce Policy.
-Until recently Facebook didn’t do anything about it and unless you searched and read it before hand you never knew about the restriction.
+Apparently, it has never been OK to sell animals of any kind on Facebook according to their Commerce Policy.
+Until recently Facebook didn’t do anything about it and unless you searched and read it beforehand you never knew about the restriction.
 About a month ago many of my posts that I was promoting for you, my clients, started being deleted.
-I looked into it and saw the policy about not being able to sell Animals.
+I looked into it and saw the policy of not being able to sell Animals.
 I had to Google many different keyword phrases to find the restriction.